telicent-oss/label-builder/docs/telicent-enums.md

 CORE environment.
 The system supports multiple and single value labels, as well as complex group logic.

+> ### ⚠️ Warning
+> This is conceptual implementation for illustrative purposes built for TelicentModel.

 #### Classes and Enums

 1. **TelicentSecurityLabelsV1 (Enum)**: Represents a simplified version of the default Telicent model used in the CORE environment.